About the Google Search Network

 - Sign in to your AdWords account.

-- Click on the Campaigns tab, then click on the Search Network campaign that you want to add search partners to.
+- Click the Campaigns tab, then click the Search Network campaign that you want to add search partners to.

-- Scroll down to "Networks" and click on Edit.
+- Scroll down to "Networks" and click Edit.

 - Tick the box next to "Include search partners" to enable ads from this campaign to appear on search partner websites, or un-tick it to disable this campaign’s ads from showing on search partner websites.

 You have a business that offers face-painting services at parties for kids.
-If you add the keyword "children face painting" to your ad group, and then choose to include search partners, then your ads are eligible to appear on an AOL search results page when someone types "face painting".
+If you add the keyword "children face painting" to your ad group, and then choose to include search partners, then your ads are eligible to appear on those partners' search results page when someone types "face painting".